vrhovnik/CAF-Expert-Learning-Path/README.md

 ---

-## CAF Introduction
+## Intro to the Cloud Adoption Framework

 There are multiple sources to get a quick introduction into the Cloud Adoption Framework.
 There is a high-level learning path in [Microsoft Docs](https://docs.microsoft.com/learn/modules/microsoft-cloud-adoption-framework-for-azure/).
 There is also an on-demand course in the [Microsoft Partner Network](https://partner.microsoft.com/en-us/training/assets/collection/cloud-adoption-framework-for-microsoft-azure#/).

 ## The learning path

-The learning path is based on an in-depth introduction to CAF covering all 5 pillars (as per Azure AS Module A requirements) plus three main modules with multiple hands-on activities.
+The learning path is based on an in-depth review of the Cloud Adoption Framework covering all pillars (as per Azure AS Module A requirements) plus three main modules with multiple hands-on activities in the form of labs, hackathons, and whiteboard desing sessions.

 ---